SkyPilot¶

-What is SkyPilot
+What is SkyPilot¶

-SkyPilot is a framework for running LLMs, AI, and batch jobs on any cloud, offering maximum cost savings, highest GPU availability, and managed execution.
+SkyPilot is a framework for running LLMs, AI, and batch jobs on any cloud, offering maximum cost savings, the highest GPU availability, and managed execution.
 Its features include:

-• Get the best GPU availability by utilizing multiple resources pools across multiple regions and clouds.
+Get the best GPU availability by utilizing multiple resources pools across multiple regions and clouds.

-• Pay absolute minimum — SkyPilot picks the cheapest resources across regions and clouds.
+Pay absolute minimum — SkyPilot picks the cheapest resources across regions and clouds.
 No managed solution markups.

-• Scale up to multiple replicas across different locations and accelerators, all served with a single endpoint
+Scale up to multiple replicas across different locations and accelerators, all served with a single endpoint

-• Everything stays in your cloud account (your VMs & buckets)
+Everything stays in your cloud account (your VMs & buckets)

-• Completely private - no one else sees your chat history
+Completely private - no one else sees your chat history

-Install SkyPilot
+Install SkyPilot¶

-We advise you to follow the instruction to install Skypilot.
-Here we provide a simple example of using pip for the installation as shown below.
+to install SkyPilot.
+Here we provide a simple example of using pip

 # You can use any of the following clouds that you have access to: